45 Showstopping High School Plays for Your School

 Cast: 12 roles, large ensemble

-Licensing: Music Theater International
+Licensing: Music Theatre International

 3. Almost, Maine

 This work consists of nine short plays that explore the themes of love and loss in the town of Almost, Maine.
-The play has received critical acclaim and tugs on heart strings, discussing topics that many have experienced but may not have been able to share publicly.
+The play has received critical acclaim and tugs on heartstrings, discussing topics that many have experienced but may not have been able to share publicly.
 In high school, friendships and other relationships are gained and lost at an accelerated rate.
 Highlighting this theme in Almost, Maine will definitely resonate with the student body.

 Cast: 12–19 roles, large ensemble

-Licensing: Dramatists
+Licensing: Dramatists Play Service

 4. The Crucible